Timurnama: History

 In the tradition of the Khamsa of Nizami and that of Amir Khusrau, Hatefi also aspired to write a Khamsa.
 Nizami's and Amir Khusrau's fourth poems both retell the Alexander Romance, an account of the life and exploits of Alexander the Great.'
 Hatefi substituted this narration of the life of Alexander with an epic about Timur.'
 The scholar Carles Melville argues that Hatefi thereby "implicitly identify[ed] Timur as another Alexander."'
 Hatefi, however, did not model his work on Nizami or Amir Khusrau, but after Ferdowsi's Shahnameh.

 The Timurnama was written between 1492 and 1498.
 Hatefi's main source of information on the life of Timur was the Zafarnama of Sharaf al-Din Ali Yazdi.
 He wrote his poem for the court of Badi' al-Zaman Mirza.

 The number of manuscripts of the Timurnama which have been preserved suggest that the work was highly regarded.
 The Encyclopædia Iranica notes that it is "certainly the most famous of Hātefi's poems".

 Content

-The 1387 Sacking of Isfahan by Timur.
-Ms 22703 (folio 2v) in the British Library.
-Bukhara (mid 16th century).

 The content of the poem cannot be deemed to be a historical account of the life of Timur.
 The scholar Bernardini argues that it is a "literary effort to confer an aura of superhumanity over trivial historical facts".